supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 The plan needs to be viewed as a living document, adapting frequently to differences between projected and actual timing of tasks, and changing directions of the team.
 Please save major versions of the plans so that you can see how it evolves.
 In the thesis, document major differences in planned and actual timing of tasks and try to account for why this happened.

+**This deliverable could be presented live, by showing Dave or Davide your plan.**

 [//]: # "Team structure, working process, tools used and how, milestones"